francesco-balzerani/AGREDA_1.1/README.md

 01_FilesGenerationAndRetroPathRLApplication: Files generation and application of the enzyme promiscuity algorithm RetroPath RL.
 02_ManualRevisionAndReconstruction: Extraction of the results produced by the algorithm, their analysis and revision followed by the metabolic network reconstruction

+OUTPUT

+In 02_ManualRevisionAndReconstruction/output/outputReconstruction there are two type of outputs:
+  - AGREDA1_1.mat: supra-organism model
+  - singleSpecies folder: contains the reconstruction for the 818 organisms considering the improvements made with AGREDA1_1 (they are compatible with cobrapy).